 I need this help every time I read which is every day.
+How often do you need to use this?

 If you selected 'I can read and understand information if another person helps me', how does another person help you, and why do you need this help?